PrefectHQ/prefect/docs/tutorials/developing-a-new-worker-type.md

         job = await self._create_and_start_job(configuration)

         if task_status:
-            task_status.started(job.id) # Use a unique ID to mark the run as started
+            # Use a unique ID to mark the run as started.
+This ID is later used to tear down infrastructure
+            # if the flow run is cancelled.
+            task_status.started(job.id)

         # Monitor the execution
         job_status = await self._watch_job(job, configuration)